 2. Prepare a powerful direct mail package to solicit your list

-Include an appeal letter, and response form, a reply envelope, and of course an outer envelop to mail your package in that has the full legal name of your organization on it.
+Include an appeal letter, and response form, a reply envelope, and of course an outer envelope that has the full legal name of your organization on it.

 In preparing your appeal letter by sure to make them emotional, interesting, and personal.

-Keep the focus of this letter on how those you serve will benefits from the gift as well as how the donor will benefit also.
+Keep the focus of this letter on how those you serve will benefit from the gift as well as how the donor will benefit also.